RaVeR76/The-Kicks-Fix/testing.md

 #### User Goal : An enticing landing page that will make any user enthralled to delve deeper into my website

 #### **Test**
-To be honest there is nothing really to test here as the majorty of the testing was done previously with ALL the navigation links tested.
+To be honest there is nothing really to test here as the majority of the testing was done previously with ALL the navigation links tested.
 Realistically, there is only a Hero Image, Slogan and an Enter the Shop button.
 These all test perfectly.
 The navbar and all links were tested above.
 I tested the logo so that it would return the user to this homepage as well.
 I can change the slogan in Django admin and it will change on screen.
 I really wanted some site Admin to be able to make all these changes but again I have added this to future upgrades, as time is of the essence.

 #### **Results**
-I had quite a few hero images downloaded from the internet for testing out on my homepage and I'm sure evreyone of them would've looked good here.
+I had quite a few hero images downloaded from the internet for testing out on my homepage and I'm sure everyone of them would've looked good here.
 But once I utilised two of my chosen colours from the start for this project, ***Eerie Black*** and ***Minion Yellow*** as my main navbar colours, I knew straight away that this was the image, that was to be my Hero !
 It's simple, it's dark and mysterious and it says I need new pair of Kicks right now because let's face facts, we all have a few pairs of ropey, well used Kicks floating about the house .... just like the pair in the image !
 I only had to adjust the hero image to make it smaller so it would display better but this was way at the start of the project.
 Although last night when I started looking at everything on the smaller screens, I noticed that the Kicks in the image were nowhere to be seen which kind of annoyed me.
 So I added a bit of CSS to fix this for the smaller screens and, I'll be honest, for such a small change it just makes the Homepage look so much better.
 I used CSS to position the Kicks part of the image as centrally as I could on smaller screens.